erikv30/React_projects/spotify-clone/README.md

 5-Firebase for hosting

-Go to the https://spotify-clone-erikv30.web.app for the live version

 Note: If you are going to download the code and test it, you must provide a CLIENT ID from https://developer.spotify.com/ and put it in the spotify.js file in the src folder between the clientid " "